 On Dec.
 14, 1954 the UN General Assembly recommended that all countries institute a Universal Children’s Day, to be observed as a day of worldwide fraternity and understanding of children.
 The Day was to be observed also as a day of activity devoted to promoting the ideals and objectives of the Charter now the Convention on the Rights of the Child.
 November 20 also marks the day that the Assembly adopted the Declaration on the Rights of the Child in 1959.
 This became the Convention on the Rights of the Child (CRC) on Nov.
 20, 1989.
 It is an international human rights treaty for all children.
-All the nations except for the United States, Somalia, and South Sudan have ratified this treaty and each are working on various projects to improve some condition in their country.
+All nations except for the United States have ratified this treaty and each are working on various projects to improve some condition in their country.
 The U.S. is not eligible to participate in any of these global committees.

-OMEP-USA’S CHILDREN’S DAY and Universal Children’s Day
+OMEP-USA’S CHILDREN’S DAY & Universal Children’s Day

 ADD UNIVERSAL CHILDREN’S DAY to your home and school calendar, websites, social media pages and agendas.
 Send a letter to your local newspaper and flyers to your library.